videlais/twine-space/docs/space/location.md

 # Location-based

-**Note:** In order to use AR attributes, the AR.js version of Twine Space must be loaded.
+**Note:** In order to use AR attributes, the AR.js version of TwineSpace must be loaded.

-By default, Twine Space does not track GPS coordinates.
+By default, TwineSpace does not track GPS coordinates.
 To enable this, a camera macro must be added to the scene:

 ```twee
 (camera: gps-camera rotation-reader)